maximiliano1956/Sudoku/README.md

 # Sudoku

-Solve sudoku or super-sudoku (diagonal sudoku) puzzle
+Solve sudoku or diagonal sudoku puzzle

 You can compile under Windows or Linux.